-SASB Disclosure Code ACCOUNTING METRIC Fiscal 2020 Fiscal 2021 Fiscal 2022 Unit IF-RE-130a.1 Energy consumption data coverage as a percentage of total floor area, by property subsector 100.0 100.0 100.0 Percentage (%) of total floor area (Option) Portion of total portfolio gross floor area with partial energy consumption data 100.0 Percentage (%) of total floor area IF-RE-130a.2 Total energy consumed by portfolio area with data coverage, by property subsector 39,146 42,172 132,317 MWh Percentage grid electricity 93.6 93.8 90.3 % percentage renewable 0.0 0.0 5.5 % IF-RE-130a.3 Like-for-like percentage change in energy consumption for the portfolio area, by property subsector -0.3 0.45 -2.7 % data coverage 66.3 59.7 65.2 Percentage (%) of total floor area
+SASB Disclosure Code ACCOUNTING METRIC Fiscal 2020 Fiscal 2021 Fiscal 2022 Fiscal 2023 Unit IF-RE-130a.1 Energy consumption data coverage as a percentage of total floor area, by property subsector 100.0 100.0 100.0 100.0 Percentage (%) of total floor area (Option) Portion of total portfolio gross floor area with partial energy consumption data 100.0 100.0 Percentage (%) of total floor area IF-RE-130a.2 Total energy consumed by portfolio area with data coverage, by property subsector 39,146 42,172 132,317 143,677 MWh Percentage grid electricity 93.6 93.8 90.3 88.9 % percentage renewable 0.0 0.0 5.5 11.4 % IF-RE-130a.3 Like-for-like percentage change in energy consumption for the portfolio area, by property subsector -0.3 0.45 -2.7 -1.0 % data coverage 66.3 59.7 65.2 82.7 Percentage (%) of total floor area

-SASB Disclosure Code ACCOUNTING METRIC Fiscal 2020 Fiscal 2021 Fiscal 2022 Unit IF-RE-130a.4 Percentage of eligible portfolio that has an energy rating 69.2 80.2 80.1 Percentage (%) of total floor area Percentage of eligible portfolio that is certified to ENERGY STAR, by property subsector 0.0 0.0 Percentage (%) of total floor area Note: Properties in Japan are not covered by the ENERGY STAR Certification program, hense there are no certified properties.
-(Option) Percentage of eligible portfolio that has green building certifications 72.2 84.2 85.5 Percentage (%) of total floor area IF-RE-130a.5 Description of how building energy management considerations are integrated into property investment analysis and operational strategy (Please refer to the "Environmental Initiatives(E)" section of this report for more information) The Mitsubishi Estate Group aim to construct the management system for environment as well as promote the advanced initiatives to contribute to achieving a sustainable society through the protection of environment by complying with environmental laws and regulations, giving consideration to the environment and reducing the burden on the environment.
-Mitsubishi Estate Logistics REIT Investment Corporation (MEL) will aim to invest in energy-efficient facilities, and will continue to work on environmental and energy-saving measures for our properties and improve the efficiency of energy use.
-Moreover, Mitsubishi Estate Co., Ltd. , the sponsor of MEL, has been working to contribute to achieving a sustainable society through the formuration of the Mitsubishi Estate Group's Sustainable Development Goals 2030 with regarding ESG as a significant management issue.
+SASB Disclosure Code ACCOUNTING METRIC Fiscal 2020 Fiscal 2021 Fiscal 2022 Fiscal 2023 Unit IF-RE-130a.4 Percentage of eligible portfolio that has an energy rating 69.2 80.2 80.1 85.7 Percentage (%) of total floor area Percentage of eligible portfolio that is certified to ENERGY STAR, by property subsector 0.0 0.0 0.0 Percentage (%) of total floor area Note: Properties in Japan are not covered by the ENERGY STAR Certification program, hense there are no certified properties.
+(Option) Percentage of eligible portfolio that has Environmental Certifications 72.2 84.2 85.5 91.7 Percentage (%) of total floor area IF-RE-130a.5 Description of how building energy management considerations are integrated into property investment analysis and operational strategy (Please refer to the "Environmental Initiatives(E)" section of this report for more information) ment analysis Mitsubishi Estate Group has established an environmental management system, complies with environmental laws and regulations, and practices environmental consideration and reduction of environmental impact to conserve the environment and promote advanced initiatives to contribute to the realization of a sustainable society through its business activities.
+Based on MJIA's Sustainability Policy (revised in January 2024), MEL will also strive to invest in various initiatives and energy-efficient facilities that consider the environmental impact, and will continue to work on environmenta and energy-saving measures and efficient energy use for the properties it owns, thereby promoting environmental consideration and reducing the environmental impact. npact to tainable us initiatives environmental